Ghost is an open-source content management system for publishers and bloggers that makes writing and publishing online content easy.

 The table below shows the keyboard shortcuts that depend on your browser and operating system.

-Once the inspector tool opens, locate the section of the HTML page; then find the <meta> tag having the attribute "generator".
+Once the inspector tool opens, locate the section of the HTML page, then find the <meta> tag with the "generator" attribute.

-This tag has another tag attribute, "content," whose value is the Ghost version on which the page opened runs.
+This tag has another attribute, "content," whose value is the Ghost version that is serving the web page.

 This method is great for finding your Ghost version and the Ghost version for other websites.